Taking action against a rising global health threat

 PATH and our partners are committed to working toward the global target of 80 percent availability of affordable essential NCD medicines and technologies in public and private health facilities.
 The PATH-led No Empty Shelves project is building evidence around the availability of affordable essential medicines and technologies for people living in lower-income households and mobilizing the global health community to ensure care reaches those who need it.

 PATH serves as the secretariat for the global, multisectoral Coalition for Access to NCD Medicines & Products, which is dedicated to increasing access to essential medicines and health products for noncommunicable diseases to reduce the impact of diseases such as diabetes, hypertension, and cardiovascular disease.
-Through technical support, advocacy, and resource mobilization, the Coalition works with Ministries of Health to address barriers and identify opportunities with the procurement, supply, distribution, and rational use of needed products.
+Through technical support, advocacy, and resource mobilization, the coalition works with ministries of health to address barriers and identify opportunities with the procurement, supply, distribution, and rational use of needed products.
 Members include government agencies, private-sector entities, nongovernmental organizations, philanthropic foundations, and academic institutions.
+Learn more in an overview of the coalition.

 Innovative models for hypertension care